TannerGilbert/LoRa-Introduction/RFM95_example/README.md

 #define dio0 2
 ```

 Now inside the setup method you can set the pins by calling the ```.setPins``` method.
-Afterwards, you can initialize the LoRa module by calling ```LoRa.begin(frequencey)``` passing it the right frequency for your location.
+Afterwards, you can initialize the LoRa module by calling ```LoRa.begin(frequencey)```, passing it the right frequency for your location.

-With the initialization done you can send data using the following code:
+With the initialization done, you can send data using the following code:

 ```c
 LoRa.beginPacket();